MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 :align: center
 ```

-Now that we have a better understanding of what branching looks like, lets make some changes to the `zen` branch.
+Now that we have a better understanding of what branching looks like, let's make some changes to the `zen` branch.
 Add a new function to your `functions.py` module.
 We are going to add the ability to print "The Zen of Python".
 You can get the Zen of Python by typing